 - 5.4.
-In 2019 the Financial Reporting Council consulted on a new UK Stewardship Code that sets substantially higher expectations for investor stewardship policy and practice than the 2012 Code.
-The result of that consultation was the UK Stewardship Code 2020, which came into force on 1 January 2020. - 5.5.
+The Financial Reporting Council revised the UK Stewardship Code in 2020 and the code sets the expectations for investor's stewardship policy and practice. - 5.5.
 The Code defines stewardship as the "responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society", and consists of twelve Principles for asset managers and owners, and six for service providers, to which signatories to the Code are expected to evidence compliance through the publication of an annual Stewardship Report.
-Managers, owners and service providers are tiered based on the quality of their Code statements, distinguishing between those who report well and demonstrate their commitment to stewardship, and those where reporting improvements are required. - 5.6.
+Managers, owners and service providers are tiered based on the quality of their Code statements, distinguishing between those who report well and demonstrate their commitment to stewardship, and those where reporting improvements are required.

+- 5.6.
 Although not currently a direct signatory to the new Code, the Fund will consider its impact and align its expectations of asset managers and service providers accordingly.
 The Fund will use the revised Code as a basis for reviewing and strengthening its approach to responsible investment, and fully endorses the principles embedded within the Code.
-It expects its external fund managers to be signatories to the Code, and to seek to transition from the old 2012 Code to the new 2020 Code, reaching Tier One level of compliance or seeking to achieve it within a reasonable timeframe.
+It expects its external fund managers to be signatories to the 2020 Code.
 The Pensions Committee believes that investor stewardship is a key component of the CIPFA Good Governance Framework and is committed to exercising this responsibility. - 5.7.
 The twelve principles of the UK Stewardship Code 2020 are set out below with brief examples of how the Fund works to meet each one in line with the expectations set out in the Code, although this does not constitute a statement of compliance and is by no means exhaustive.